-Go to dashboard settings in the top right and click on variables → add new variable.
+Go to dashboard settings in the top right and click on variables → add a new variable.

 a.
-CPU: We want to see the current CPU usage and CPU usage overtime.
-For seeing current CPU usage we will use Gauge type visualization.
+CPU: We want to see the current CPU usage and CPU usage over time.
+To see current CPU usage we will use Gauge type visualization.
 A Gauge is like a speedometer, it will go up or down in a specific range.
 Add a new panel and click on Add query on the panel.

-The left pane shows three controls: query, visualizations and general.
+The left pane shows three controls: query, visualizations, and general.
 Go to Visualization and select Gauge.
-Under display, for “show”, select calculation.
-For calc, choose“last” value because we want to see latest status.
-Under Field, for unit, select percent (there are lots of other fields available such as KBps, miles etc.) Under Thresholds, choose the value above which you want to display red.
+Under Display, for “show”, select calculation.
+For calc, choose the “last” value because we want to see the latest status.
+Under Field, for the unit, select percent (there are lots of other fields available such as KBps, miles, etc.) Under Thresholds, choose the value above which you want to display in red.
 In the case above, anything over 80% CPU usage will be visualized as red.

-To visualize the data we will use irate() of node_CPU (CPU average usage), for a 5m interval, with instance variable as instance=~"$instance".
-To see more, check out our article on rate() and irate().
+To visualize the data we will use irate() of node_CPU (CPU average usage), for a 5m interval, with the instance variable as instance=~"$instance".
+To see more, check out our articles on rate() and irate().
 When we change the instance using the drop-down menu the panel metrics will change automatically.